floranguyen0/meet-cap/README.md

 The token contract owner was tranferred to multisig addresses from the original deployer, see transanction info at Transaction Hash: [0x9a8756a52d6b0163170ba59a95aa0b2b7b4fd836126568dac01449bfdb6b0ed1](https://mumbai.polygonscan.com/tx/0x9a8756a52d6b0163170ba59a95aa0b2b7b4fd836126568dac01449bfdb6b0ed1) <br />

 # TokenVestingSchedule smart contract <br />
-TokenVestingSchedule is a contract that holds the logic of the timelock and vesting schedules of major TDG token holders. <br />
+TokenVestingSchedule is a contract that holds the logic of the timelock and vesting schedules of major MCAP token holders. <br />
-**Note:** If a token holder did not release TDG tokens after a vesting phase, they would get an accumulating amount of TDG tokens when they decide to release it. <br />
+**Note:** If a token holder did not release MCAP tokens after a vesting phase, they would get an accumulating amount of MCAP tokens when they decide to release it. <br />
-TDG tokens Vesting Schedule: <br />
+MCAP tokens Vesting Schedule: <br />

 |Distribution            | Amount        | %     | Release Schedule| Address
 | -----------------------| ------------- | -------- |------------- | -------- |